NavigationContentFooter

 apt-get install bind9 bind9utils bind9-doc dnsutils

-Configuring BIND on the primary instance
+Configuring the primary DNS server

 1. Edit the name.conf.local file: